jsmuchmore/Divvy_Weather/README.md

 A look at the relationship between Divvy bike use and the weather in Chicago 2017.

-This is a quick look at how divvy ridership changes with the weather.
+This is a quick look at how Divvy ridership changes with the weather.
 This project uses a jupyter notebook running python and using pandas, matplotlib and numpy.
 The weather data was collected from the OpenWeatherMap API using a query for Chicago in 2017.
 The Divvy Bike rider data was collected from the divvybikes.com website.

 Data Sources: